ga4gh/vrs/docs/source/appendices/future_plans.rst

   implementations to permit (PARTIAL) or preclude (COMPLETE) the existence of other variation when matching a Haplotype to a set of observed Alleles.
-* Data consumers may wish to use the completeness property in order to provide accurate context for Allele interpretation or to select data used in association studies.
+* Data consumers MAY wish to use the completeness property in order to provide accurate context for Allele interpretation or to select data used in association studies.